 Leadership

-“A readiness assessment can help an organization to better understand its ability to take on an endeavour but it will not change its DNA or culture.
+“A readiness assessment can help an organization to better understand its ability to take on an endeavour.
+However, it will not change its DNA or culture.
 This requires courage, leadership, and a thoughtful approach that acknowledges internal barriers to change.”

 – Innovate Vancouver

-The likely failure of the PMO Build & Implementation project started when the senior executive sponsor abdicated their leadership and ownership of the project and transferred it to the unacknowledged and unconsulted line directors.
+The likely failure of the PMO Build & Implementation project started due to issues with leadership.
+The senior executive sponsor abdicated their responsibilities.
+They transferred ownership of the project to the unacknowledged and unconsulted line directors.

 Leadership is the first piece of the puzzle.
 If a transformation project lacks an effective leadership sponsor the other pieces will not matter.